 Power of Attorney (POA) Legal Documents

 A Power of Attorney for Healthcare and a Power of Attorney for Property in the state of Illinois are two very powerful and necessary documents.
-They can be completed on their own, together, or with a completed estate plan.
+They can be completed on their own, together, or as part of a completed estate plan.

 Power of Attorney for Property